MWSCode/merry-bird/README.md

 ## Specifications

 - This game works with all modern Webbrowsers that support Javascript ES6 version and HTML5+CSS3.
+- Your mobile web browser should also support js touch events.
 - This layout design is responsive and works on mobile and desktop devices.
 On mobile devices I recommend to use Landscape mode (Horizontal orientation).

 ## Game rules